nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 Marks that the user got the answer correct for the current flashcard. <br>
 <div markdown="span" class="alert alert-primary">

-:bulb: **Note:** This command can only be executed if the answer of the current flashcard is shown.
+:information_source: **Note:** This command can only be executed if the answer of the current flashcard is shown.

 </div>